 Financing for the Golden 1 Center

 The project was jointly financed by the Sacramento Kings and the City of Sacramento.
-The Sacramento Kings provided $254m for the ESC construction, while the city funded the remaining $223m.
+The Sacramento Kings provided $254m for the ESC construction while the city-funded the remaining $223m.

 Turner Construction is the construction contractor for the project.
-After conducting feasibility study for the project, ICON has been appointed as the project manager by the City of Sacramento.
+After conducting a feasibility study for the project, ICON has been appointed as the project manager by the City of Sacramento.